erikdoe/quvyn/README.md

 Such a file can then be imported with the `--import` option.
 Note that you should specify the repo path, too.

+## Development

+### UI end-to-end tests

+The UI tests use [AVA](https://github.com/avajs/ava) as a test runner and [Playwright](https://playwright.dev) for automated browser testing.

+For now, you have to start Quvyn manually before you run the UI tests:

+    cargo run -- --repo var/tests-ui

+Then, in a second terminal, run the tests:

+    npm test

+Don't forget to run `npm install` after checking out the code.